-Astrid Caldas is a climate scientist with the Climate & Energy program at the Union of Concerned Scientists.
+Astrid Caldas is a senior climate scientist with the Climate & Energy program at the Union of Concerned Scientists.
 Her research focuses on climate change adaptation with practical policy implications for ecosystems, the economy, and society.
 She also works on policy related to climate change, natural resources management, conservation planning, socio-environmental synthesis, and climate communication.

 Before joining UCS, Dr. Caldas was a Science & Technology Policy Fellow at the American Association for the Advancement of Science, a climate change and wildlife science fellow at the nonprofit conservation group Defenders of Wildlife, and a research scientist at the University of Maryland.
 Dr. Caldas has advised or consulted on projects with organizations including the Smithsonian Institution and the National Socio-Environmental Synthesis Center.
 She has a lifelong passion for butterflies and moths, which she has studied for many years.

 Dr. Caldas holds a Ph.D. in ecology from the Universidade Estadual de Campinas in the state of São Paulo, Brazil.
 In addition to a M.S. in entomology from the Universidade Federal do Paraná, Brazil, she earned an M.S. in environmental management from the University of Maryland University College.